joindin/joindin-api/README.md

 to run the tests from within the tests directory by just typing `phpunit`.
 The phpunit.xml in each directory will configure the bootstrap as well as any files that should not be included.

+### Database Patches

+If you need to include a new patch, then create the SQL needed and add it to the next patch number in the `db` directory.
+You need to include a line that looks like this at the end of your script:

+    INSERT INTO patch_history SET patch_number = 17;

+The number in that line should match the filename of your new patch number - check out the existing database patches in the project for examples.

 ### Coding Style